Civlac/SRWLED-Wiki/Persistent-Variables-and-WLED.md

 ## A Structure

-Finally, we'll look into ripple_base(), which allocates persistent memory for the 'Ripple' structure.
-First off, we define the structure externally to the routine and call it 'ripple'.
+Finally, we'll look into ripple_base(), which allocates persistent memory for a 'Ripple' structure.
+First off, we define the structure externally to the animation and call it 'ripple'.

 ```
   typedef struct Ripple {